US STOCKS-Wall St down on China, Greek worry; energy gains

 By Sinead Carew

-NEW YORK, Feb 9 (Reuters) - U.S. stocks fell on Monday due to increased tensions over Greek debt negotiations and disappointing Chinese economic data on top of investor uncertainty about interest rates.
+NEW YORK, Feb 9 (Reuters) - U.S. stocks pared their losses on Monday as investors took increased tensions over Greek debt negotiations and disappointing Chinese economic data in stride, helped by a rise in oil prices that boosted energy stocks.

-Rising oil prices helped offset the pressure by boosting the energy sector, while utilities shares declined as investors opted instead for fixed income investments.

-Greece’s Prime Minister Alexis Tsipras had ruled out any extension of its international bailout on Sunday and announced moves to reverse some of the reforms imposed by its lenders.
-European Commission President Jean-Claude Juncker said on Monday Greeks should not expect the euro zone to accept these latest terms.
+After Greece’s Prime Minister Alexis Tsipras ruled out any extension of its international bailout on Sunday and announced moves to reverse some of the reforms imposed by its lenders European Commission President Jean-Claude Juncker said Greeks should not expect the euro zone to accept the latest terms proposed by Greece.

 Investors are waiting for the Greek situation to be resolved and found some reassurance the market did not collapse after the weekend’s news, said Ken Polcari, director of the NYSE floor division at O‘Neil Securities in New York.